 If you don’t take good care of your body while travelling, you can wind up feeling exhausted.
 It’s natural for travellers to want to make the most of their time in a new place and pack in as much sightseeing as possible.
-Too often though, that’s at the expense of their health and fitness, and eventually leads to a complete travel burnout with those exercises that Personal trainer Los Angeles showed.
+Too often though, that’s at the expense of their health and fitness with Sweat Equity Fitness, and eventually leads to a complete travel burnout with those exercises that Personal trainer Los Angeles showed.

 When you’re travelling, maintaining a healthy lifestyle can be a challenge, but it’s absolutely necessary if you want to make the most of your time away.
 Being smart about what you’re eating, how much exercise you’re getting and how you’re travelling will pay off when it comes to keeping healthy while travelling.